 The Forest Legacy Program (FLP) is a USDA Forest Service program in partnership with Mississippi that supports local efforts to protect environmentally sensitive, privately-owned forest lands threatened by conversion to non-forest use through land acquisition and conservation easements.

 The total area of private forestland in the U.S. has gradually declined since the mid-twentieth century.
 Increasing population and urban centers are adding demands on our native forests.

 Projections indicate that 11% of private forests are likely to see dramatic increases in housing density in the next three decades.
-Development results in the loss of forests, smaller areas of intact forest, smaller parcel sizes, and isolation of forest fragments.
-These changes alter the ability of private forests to provide many ecological, economic, and social benefits.
+Development results in the loss or forests, smaller areas of intact forest, smaller parcel sizes, and isolation of forest fragments.
+These changes alter the ability of private forests to provide ecological, economic, and human benefits.